 - Can be too powerful

-- Turn the filter off and unplug it from the power source before cleaning it.
+filter off and unplug it from the power source before cleaning it. - Remove the

-- Clean the filter housing using a soft brush or sponge to get rid of any dirt or debris that may have accumulated.
+filter housing using a soft brush or sponge to get rid of any dirt or debris that may have accumulated. - Once the

-- Once the filter housing and media have been cleaned, reassemble the filter and place the media in the proper compartments.
+filter housing and media have been cleaned, reassemble thefilter and place the media in the proper compartments. - Fill the

-- Fill the filter with aquarium water to completely fill the filter.
+filter with aquarium water to completely fill thefilter . - Reconnect the

 Tips For Maintaining Your Fish Tank Filter